Shiryou/kiranwelle/content/creatonaut-3-guide.md

 ## Important note

 Creatonaut is very new.
 It is likely to change often and contain bugs.
-Safe often.
+Save often.

 There is currently a bug that will empty your session as soon as you click "Open Project."
 Be very careful when using the File menu to Export your project that you don't accidentally click this button or you will lose your data.
 This issue has been reported to the developer.

+Lastly, Creatonaut is not designed to be used in mobile browsers, as it requires the use of the right-click function.

 ## Creating your first course